scrapy-plugins/scrapy-snowflake-stage-exporter/README.md

 - `populate_tables_on` - same as above.
 - `clear_stage_on` - same as above but "never" is default.
 Each file is removed from stage individually when enabled.

+**NOTE**: all database column/table identifiers are normalized in accordance with [Snowflake unquoted object identifiers restrictions](https://docs.snowflake.com/en/sql-reference/identifiers-syntax.html).
+See example normalization in `tests.test_utils.test_normalize_identifier`.
+- Raw JSON is stored as is without any modifications.
+- Be aware that different JSON fields that are normalized into same column name will lead to a column conflict.

 ## Configuration (Scrapy)

 All of the exporter instance parameters are exposed as Scrapy settings like `SNOWFLAKE_<UPPERCASE_PARAMETER_NAME>` (e.g. `SNOWFLAKE_MAX_FILE_SIZE`).